anurag0308/anurag0308/README.md

 ### Hi there.:wave:
 Anurag Sharma this side.:smile:

-- 🌱 I’m currently learning : Transformers based models in NLP like GPT, Docker, Deployment
+- 🌱 I’m currently learning : Transformers based models in NLP like GPT, BERT, Docker, & Deployment.
 - 👯 I’m looking to collaborate on Data science Projects.